berlala/CarND-MPC-Project/README.md

 As expected, if we are to increase dt (like 0.1), the vehicle model will be further inaccurate and cause the driving to be unstable.

 Increasing N (for example 25) has a negative impact I didn't expect, it causes the driving to be less stable.
-With hindsight, I think this is because when we increase N, the solver will need to optimize more variables and failed to obtain less optimal results within the fixed 0.05 second cpu time.
+With hindsight, I think this is because when we increase N, the solver will need to optimize more variables and failed to obtain optimal variables within the fixed 0.05 second cpu time.
 As a result, I find that smaller N actually can achieve better driving behavior.

 ### Polynomial Fitting and MPC Preprocessing